 Theorem \ref{theorem:main2} requires that $b\in \cC^{\kappa}$ for some $\kappa>0$.
-This hypothesis is needed in view of Theorem \eqref{theorem:main1} which allows us to states an equivalent notion of solutions for RDE with drift, and allow us to state Equation \eqref{eq:ODE_rough} as an actual ODE.
+This hypothesis is needed in view of Theorem \eqref{theorem:main1} which allows us to state an equivalent notion of solutions for RDE with drift as well as to make sense of Equation \eqref{eq:ODE_rough} as an actual ODE.

-Nevertheless, for any $b\in\cS'(\RR^d)$ such that $Tb$ exists and $Tb\in\cC^\nu_T\cC^1_{w_0}$ for some sublinear weight $w_0$ and $\nu >\frac12$, there exists a solution $(\theta_t)_{t\in[0,T]}\in\cC^\nu_T$ to the non linear Young differential Equation
+Nevertheless, for any $b\in\cS'(\RR^d)$ such that $\cT b$ exists and $\cT b\in\cC^\nu_T\cC^1_{w_0}$ for some sublinear weight $w_0$ and $\nu >\frac12$, there exists a solution $(\theta_t)_{t\in[0,T]}\in\cC^\nu_T$ to the non linear Young differential equation

 where the integral is constructed using the sewing lemma applied to

 One can consult \cite{catellierAveragingIrregularCurves2016,galeatiNonlinearYoungDifferential2021} for more details.